TheBanditOfRed/Library-Manager/README.md

    git clone https://github.com/TheBanditOfRed/Library-Manager.git
    ```

-2. Open the project in IntelliJ IDEA or your preferred Java IDE
+2. Open the project in your preferred Java IDE

 3. Make sure the GSON library is properly included in your project dependencies

-4. Run the main application class (`main.ui.GUI`)
+4. Run the main application class (`main.LibraryManagementSystem`)